khris-xp/dishdeck-api/README.md

 # dishdeck-api

-## Platform for sharing detailed food recipes, perfect for food enthusiasts and bloggers to explore and contribute to a rich culinary knowledge base.
+"DishDesk" is an innovative platform designed for food enthusiasts and bloggers to share detailed lists of menu ingredients and cooking processes, creating a comprehensive and engaging resource for culinary enthusiasts.
+This project combines the love of food with the convenience of digital technology, enabling users to create and explore a rich repository of culinary knowledge.

 ### Tech Stack
 - Go (Golang)